DaoCloud/DaoCloud-docs/docs/en/docs/blogs/kwok.md

 <img style="float: right; display: inline-block; margin-left: 2em; max-width: 15em;" src="/blogs/images/kwok.svg" alt="KWOK logo" />

+What project is popularized recently by Apple, IBM, Tencent, and Huawei?
 Have you ever wondered how to set up a cluster of thousands of nodes just in seconds, how to simulate real nodes with a low resource footprint, and how to test your Kubernetes controller at scale without spending much on infrastructure?